What is an Information Security Management System (ISMS)?

 SOC 1 and SOC 2

-The International Service Organisation Control Standards SOC 1 and SOC 2 can also be relevant to a company's financial reporting.
-SOC 1 reports focus on financial reporting controls, whereas SOC 2 reports focus on service organisations' operational and compliance controls.
+The International Service Organization Control Standards SOC 1 and SOC 2 can also be relevant to a company's financial reporting.
+SOC 1 reports focus on financial reporting controls, whereas SOC 2 reports focus on service organizations' operational and compliance controls.

 CPPA